-In downtown Jerusalem, next to a mall and busy bus stop, stands a small doorway in a stone facade.
+Next to a busy bus stop in downtown Jerusalem, where I once lived, there is a mysterious doorway in the ruin of a stone facade.
 This freestanding relic is the only remaining wall of a girls’ school built in the late 1800’s.
 The word “Talithakumi” is carved on a sign over the arch, and the doorway leads only to an imaginary place.

-“Talithakumi” comes from a story in the book of Mark.
-A girl is dying.
-Her father travels to beg a rabbi to come heal her, but the girl dies while he is asking.
-Jesus, the rabbi, arrives and tells the family calmly that the girl is only asleep.
+“Talithakumi” comes from a story in the book of Mark about a girl who is dying.
+Her father travels to beg a rabbi to come heal her, but the girl dies while he is gone.
+The rabbi, Jesus, arrives and tells the family that the girl is only asleep.
 He holds the girl’s hand and says to her in Aramaic, “talitha, kumi” or “little girl, I say to you, arise.”
 She gets up and lives.

 Thank you for visiting,